-Whether you’re storing items in a storage unit, a garage or basement, or even a small closet, proper preparation is your best hedge against damage caused by dust, pests, mold, temperature, humidity, and light.
+Proper preparation is your best hedge against damage caused by dust, pests, mold, temperature, humidity, and light.
 Dust may settle in spaces you think are clean.
 Pests like beetles, moths, and other insects can be a nuisance and infest or destroy your property.
 Fluctuating temperature can cause expansion and contraction, leading to cracks.
 High humidity and moisture can cause mold, mildew, and other bacteria and fungi to grow.
 UV rays from sunlight can cause fading and degradation of many types of material.
 Once you are familiar with these factors and know how to mitigate them, storing for the long term will become intuitive.

 Packing clothes for long-term storage

 Clothes are one of the most common items to store long-term.
 There are a variety of bad things that can happen to them; mold, mildew, pest infestations, permanent wrinkles and odors can damage your clothes when you store them for a long time.
 After washing and drying thoroughly, neatly fold your clothes.
 Pack into airtight storage bins with desiccant packets inside.
 Delicate items should be stored in a wardrobe box to prevent them from wrinkling.
-For more in-depth clothes packing tips, read how to pack clothes for long-term storage.
+For more in-depth clothes packing tips, read how to pack clothes for storage.

 Packing paintings for long-term storage